MathematicGuy/RemoteObsidian/Artificial Intelligence/Gaussian Elimination from Scratch Documentation 2.md

 	Matrix must be Square to calc Determinant

 + ?
 TODO
-	Understand DETERMINANT = Volumn of the New Vector / Volumn of Old Vector
+	Understand [[Determinant]] = Volumn of the New Vector / Volumn of Old Vector
-	EXPLAIN SINGULAR.
+	EXPLAIN [[Singular Matrix]].
 WHY DET <= 0 IS SINGULAR
 	WHY MATRIX HAVE TO BE SQUARE

++ Eigen value in physic also present ressonant frequecy - tần số vọng lại

 ## Row Echelon